 Gospel for Asia-supported field partners joined forces with the Nepal government to provide disaster relief in the wake of the devastating earthquake that hit Nepal in 2015.
 The organization helped by providing food, water and medical supplies.
 Following the initial relief efforts, GFA’s founder K.P.
 Yohannan met with the Prime Minister of Nepal.

 Asian Water Crisis

-One of their longest ongoing efforts to date, Gospel for Asia’s Jesus Wells provide clean drinking water to Asian villages with insufficient access to safe, clean water sources.
+One of their longest ongoing efforts to date, an effort to combat the global water crisis, Gospel for Asia’s Jesus Wells provide clean drinking water to Asian villages.
 By 2018, the organization helped construct almost 7,000 wells and BioSand water filters.
 The wells are typically maintained by Gospel for Asia-supported pastors or their church members, preventing the wells from breaking down and ensuring they last for up to 2 decades.
 In 2019, 4,856 Jesus Wells were drilled in communities needing clean water and 12,243 BioSand water filters were given to families or individuals.

 Illiteracy and Poverty Alleviation